 The Center actively works with many departments, centers, programs, and institutes across the university on instructional, research, and programming initiatives in areas of shared interest.
 Faculty affiliated with the Center also have formal working relationships with several institutions of higher learning in Israel, including the University of Haifa, the Hebrew University of Jerusalem, and the University of Tel Aviv.

 The Center actively supports both graduate and undergraduate study.
-UConn’s Storrs campus, the flagship academic institution of the state, offers both a Master of Arts and Bachelor of Arts in Judaic Studies, as well as a minor in Judaic Studies.
+UConn’s Storrs campus, the flagship academic institution of the state, offers the Doctorate of Arts, Master of Arts and Bachelor of Arts in Judaic Studies, as well as the minor in Judaic Studies.
 The Hebrew and Judaic Studies (HEJS) section in the Department of Literatures, Cultures, and Languages serves as the focal point of undergraduate and graduate instruction in Judaic Studies, but courses are also taught out of many other departments in the College of Liberal Arts and Sciences.
 Courses cover a broad range of periods, disciplinary approaches, and regions; many of these courses satisfy General Education requirements.

 The Center for Judaic Studies also offers support to facilitate the publication of the American Jewish Year Book, a reference work published yearly since 1899 that serves as the annual record of the North American Jewish Communities.
 The Year Book is edited by Professor Arnold Dashefsky, the Center’s founding director, and Professor Ira M. Sheskin of the University of Miami.